tagohd/mono/Chat Logs/2022 Chat Logs/(9) September 2022 Chat Logs.md

 >Okay, added you to a Google Drive, uploaded the WIP
 >![[NES Legend of Zelda Vibes.mp3]]

+%%
+songTitle:: NES Legend of Zelda Vibes songRemarks:: I don't know when this will play.
+%%

 L:
 >hohoho I am part of the exclusive cool club now
 >sounds cool!